 Despite the name tag I was sure that this was the younger Ms. Fowler; she matched the photographs perfectly, right down to the costume she was wearing.

-I looked at my watch and hoped she would take her lunch soon or maybe she would get work so we could talk.
+I looked at my watch and hoped she would take her lunch soon or maybe get off work soon so we could talk.

 “Hi Ms. Fowler, you don’t know me but.”